oliviasculley/busy-light/readme.md

 - (Optional) Set a new 16 char encryption key for better security

 ## Repository structure
-- `busy-light-1.0.0/` contains the original version of the board that I created on a protoboard
+- `busy-light-1.0.0/` contains the original prototypes I made with protoboards
-- `busy-light-1.1.0/` contains the fabbed version of the board.
-I have yet to receive these boards and test them so no guarantees that it actually works! (although I have high hopes)
+- `busy-light-1.1.0/` contains the fabbed version of the board
-- `busy-light-1.1.1/` contains a new version that should be easier to solder and have better WiFi reception, but hasn't been fabbed yet.
+- `busy-light-1.1.1/` contains a new version that should be easier to solder and have better WiFi reception, but hasn't been fabbed yet

 ## Potential future changes
 - Add mounting for PCB (Mounting holes?)